Metropolitan Hospital Sunday Fund

 A well known London Baptist Preacher of the time, Charles Spurgeon, was an enthusiastic supporter.
 He left us this quote:

 “We must have more hospitals.
 I do not know whether we shall not be obliged to make the Government spend something in this direction.
 I don’t believe in the Government doing anything well.
 I generally feel sorry when anything has to be left to the Government.
 I don’t mean this Government in particular, but any Government which may be in office for the time being.
 It is six of one and half-a-dozen of the other.
 I have a very small opinion of the whole lot.
 There are some things which we should try ourselves to do as long as ever we can; but if we are driven up a corner, it may come to what I fear.
 Bones must be set, and the sick must be cared for; the poor must not be left to die, in order not to have to go to the Government for help.
 So let us all try to give what we can.
 It is your duty to give, not merely as Christians, but as men.
 I like the Hospital Sunday movement, for all Christian people can meet, as we are met here to-night, on one platform.”

 As well as churches, the Fund collected generally.
 The most significant early financial supporter was Mr George Herring.

 The Sunday Fund idea reached as far as Geelong in Victoria, Australia.

-The Fund continues to exist, changing its name in 2002 to London Catalyst Each monarch following Queen Victoria has been the patron of the Fund, with Queen Elizabeth II its current patron.
+The Fund continues to exist, changing its name in 2002 to London Catalyst Each monarch following Queen Victoria has been the patron of the Fund, with King Charles III its current patron.